blockchain/service-my-wallet-v3/README.md

   * `-h, --help` - output usage information
   * `-p, --port` - port number to run the server on (defaults to `3000`)
   * `-b, --bind` - bind to a specific ip (defaults to `127.0.0.1`, note that binding to an ip other than this can lead to security vulnerabilities)

+To open the service to all incoming connections, bind to `0.0.0.0`.

 ### Examples